 <pacem-panel content="{{ #htmlData.model }}"></pacem-panel>

-Otherwise, just render plain text via text
+Otherwise, just render plain text via text property/attribute:

 <pacem-data model="{ foo: 'bar', baz: 200 }" id="someData"></pacem-data>